JedWatson/react-select/.changeset/selfish-dots-look.md

 - VoiceOver now announces the context text when re-focusing
 - The clear action is now announced
 - Placeholder text is now announced
+- Mobile VoiceOver is now able to remove selected multi options